I am a director of new musicals and a passionate artistic leader, driven by one guiding question: Where is the joy?

 -THE TIME SQUARE CHRONICLE

 "Beautifully orchestrated and realized, the music is first-rate, the lyrics extraordinarily clever.
-Christopher Michaels and Jonathon Lynch have done a fine job turning Ms. Grant’s excellent musical into a mainstage production.
-She is obviously a rising talent.
-I don’t doubt we’ll be hearing more from her very soon.
+Christopher Michaels and Jonathon Lynch have done a fine job turning Ms. Grant’s excellent musical into a mainstage production...
+The Giant Hoax will empower current and future generations of children."

 - THEATRE REVIEW NYC